-Darius Gudačiauskas (born in 1975) from 1 March 2006 took the office of Chief Sales Officer and Deputy General Manager of the Company.
-Education: Vilnius Gediminas Technical University (Lithuania), Bachelor degree of Business Administration (1997), Master of Business Administration (1999), Doctor of Social Sciences, Economics (2005).
-Current Board assignments: UAB Lintel, a subsidiary of TEO LT, AB, Chairman of the Board.
-Darius Gudačiauskas has no direct interest in the share capital of TEO LT, AB.
-He is not involved in the business of other Lithuanian companies and does not have interest in the share capital in other Lithuanian companies.
+Darius Gudačiauskas (born in 1975) from 1 March 2006 till 1 February 2013 was Chief Sales Officer and Deputy General Manager of the Company.
+Education: Vilnius Gediminas Technical University (Lithuania), Bachelor degree of Business Administration (1997), Master of Business Administration (1999) and Doctor of Social Sciences, Economics (2005).
+Board assignments: UAB Lintel, a subsidiary of TEO LT, AB, Chairman of the Board till 1 February 2013.
+Darius Gudačiauskas had no direct interest in the share capital of TEO LT, AB.
+He was not involved in the business of other Lithuanian companies and did not have interest in the share capital in other Lithuanian companies.